 In at least one way – a tangential way – yes.

-Taking care of other people tends to quieten the brain which in turns allows for the voice of the Holy Spirit to come through more clearly and consistently.
+Taking care of other people tends to quiet the brain which in turns allows for the voice of the Holy Spirit to come through more clearly and consistently.
 Stillness is Spirit’s stage.
 And while a certain Bodhisattva inclination is not the only way to achieve this – forest walks before dawn, long drives, cutting wood, gazing through prisms and writing are all effective – it is a reliably helpful way.

 And putting us into sustained helpful contact with our teacher is a central goal of A Course in Miracles.
-So in that sense, yes, service is wonderfully helpful.
+So in that sense, yes, service is helpful.